108-skjha/108-skjha/README.md

 ---

 ## 👨‍🎓 About Me

-Information Technology student with strong fundamentals in computer networking, Linux and Windows operating systems, computer hardware, database concepts and coding.
-Hands-on experience through academic and personal projects involving web applications, client–server architecture, and SQL databases.Familiar with SDLC, IT troubleshooting, cloud concepts, and version control using Git and GitHub.
+I am an Information Technology student with strong fundamentals in computer networking, Linux and Windows operating systems, computer hardware, database concepts, and coding.
+I have hands-on experience through academic and personal projects involving system design, client–server architecture, and database-driven applications.
+I am familiar with SDLC, IT troubleshooting, cloud concepts, and version control using Git and GitHub.

-I am passionate about understanding how data-driven systems work and how AI can be applied to solve real-world problems.
-I am continuously improving my technical skills through coursework, certifications, and hands-on learning.
+I am passionate about understanding how **data-driven systems work** and how **Artificial Intelligence** can be applied to solve real-world problems.
+I am continuously improving my technical skills through coursework, certifications, and practical learning.

+---

+## 🚀 Projects

+### Examination Management System
+- Developed a web-based system to conduct and manage online examinations with secure authentication.
+- Implemented features such as exam scheduling, question management, automated evaluation, and result analysis.
+- Designed the system using client–server architecture with database integration.
+- Gained practical experience in system workflow design, data handling, and role-based access control.

+### Let’s Code Together
+- Built a collaborative coding platform concept focused on learning and teamwork.
+- Supports writing and executing code for multiple programming languages in an online environment.
+- Includes real-time collaboration features, integrated chat, and smart code assistance.
+- Helped in understanding scalable system design and collaborative workflows.

+### Let’s Chat
+- Created a real-time messaging system allowing users to register, authenticate, and communicate securely.
+- Implemented chat rooms, message storage, and real-time data exchange.
+- Strengthened understanding of database-backed applications and real-time communication concepts.

 ---